vielmetti/homeport/diary.md

 ## Rebuilding

-We don't version formulas in the image, because we don't version `apt-get`, we can never garuntee that we're going to build the exact same image in the exact same order.
+We don't version formulas in the image, because we don't version `apt-get`, we can never guarantee that we're going to build the exact same image in the exact same order.
 If you change a formula significantly, rearrange it's arguments, then append it, we're going to run that command, but we're going to run it as a replacement for the first invocation.
 Thus, you're not supposed to run a command